 It belongs to my mother.
-She purchased it at an auction, I believe, in England in the early-to-mid-1950s.
-And I believe it came with a certificate from Blanchard's stating that it was the god Osiris from the Karnak Temple in northern Egypt.
+She purchased it at an auction, I believe, in England in the early to mid-1950s.
+And I believe it came with a certificate from the Blanchard stating that it was the god Osiris from the Karnak Temple in northern Egypt.

 It's a bronze sculpture.
 It is Osiris, and he is the god of the underworld.
 And he's showing his insignia, which is the flail and the crook.
-He's wearing the white atef-- plumed crown-- which typifies Osiris, and he's actually shown here in his mummified form.
-The work is from what we would call the Late Period in Egypt, which would be after 600 B.C.
-This is probably about 300 B.C. and it would have been placed in a tomb to help the person in his afterlife.
-Unfortunately, he's missing the bottom half of his person.
-And the label on the front is really quite interesting, because Ralph Blanchard was a very famous dealer in Cairo, from about 1893 till about 1919, I believe.
-The figure does have some condition problems.
-The white you see here, and the greeny color here.
-It looks fairly attractive because one associates that sort of patina with early pieces, but in fact it is bronze disease.
+He's wearing the white Atef plumed crown, which typifies Osiris, and he's actually shown here in his mummified form.
+The work is from what we would call the Late Period in Egypt, which would be after 600 BC.
+This is probably about 300 BC.
+And it would have been placed in a tomb to help the person in his afterlife.
+And unfortunately, he's missing the bottom half of his person.
+And the label on the front is really quite interesting, because Ralph Blanchard was a very famous dealer in Cairo from about 1893 till about 1919, I believe.
+The figure does have some condition problems-- the white you see here, and the greeny color.
+It looks fairly attractive, because one associates that sort of patina with early pieces, but, in fact, it is bronze disease.
 It's relatively easy to treat.
 You need to go to a professional restorer to do this, and it needs to be taken care of.

 Is that right?

-Okay, because I had always liked the color there and I didn't want to change it there, but if...
+Okay, because I had always liked the color there, and I didn't want to change it there, but if it...